galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 ## COVID CT scan
 Segmenting lung CT scans task to locate infected regions has been actively proposed to augment the RT-PCR testing for initial screening of COVID infection in humans.
 Deep learning has been used to predict these regions with high accuracy in studies such as {% cite InfNet %}, {% cite JCSWu2021 %} and many more.
 In Figure 3, the differences between the CT scans of a normal person and a person suffering from COVID-19 can be seen.
-The regions of lungs marked by white patches are infected by {% cite SaeedizadehTVUnet %}.
+The regions of lungs marked by white patches are infected as discussed in {% cite SaeedizadehTVUnet %}.

 ![Normal and Covid CT scans](../../images/normal_covid_ct_scans.jpg "(Left) Lungs CT scan for a normal person and (right) lungs CT scan for a person having COVID-19")